l3-team/LdapOrmBundle/README.md

 L3LdapOrmBundle
 ===================

-L3LdapOrmBundle is a fork from GorgLdapOrmBundle for use without dependency "r1pp3rj4ck/TwigstringBundle" and use with Symfony version 2, 3 and 4.
+L3LdapOrmBundle is a fork from GorgLdapOrmBundle for use without dependency "r1pp3rj4ck/TwigstringBundle" and use with Symfony version 2, 3 and 4, and add a system of complex Query and Conditions LDAP.
 It is an interface for retrieving, modifying and persisting LDAP entities, using PHP's native LDAP functions.

 Installation